 - Personal care businesses, including barber shops, hair and nail salons, tattoo parlors, tanning salons and massage therapists, must also operate at 50 percent capacity.
 These businesses must be by appointment only.

-- Bars, nightclubs, gyms and health clubs must remain closed.
+- Bars, nightclubs, movie theaters, dance halls and other entertainment facilities must remain closed.

 - Overnight and day camps can open with safety rules.